 One of the best examples of blatant and obvious discrimination against manufactured housing is within the insurance industry.
 It’s difficult to find an insurance company to insure a manufactured home and if they do it’s not gonna be cheap.
-You’ll have an even tougher time finding a company that will cover an older manufactured home or mobile home.
+Also, you’ll have an even tougher time finding a company that will cover an older manufactured home or mobile home.
 You’d think, based upon this difficulty, that manufactured homes were more likely to catch fire or burn completely down, huh?
 That’s not the case at all!

 In fact, manufactured homes built after 1976 (when the HUD Code became law) have 38-44% FEWER fires than site-built homes!